cprice404/puppet-server/documentation/dev_running_from_source.markdown

     user=> (go)
     user=> (help)

 You should now have a running server.
-Your confdir is set to `./target/master-conf`;
-see ~/.puppetserver/puppetserver.conf to examine this and other default paths.
+All relevant paths (`$confdir`, `$codedir`, etc.) are configured by default to point to directories underneath `~.puppetlabs`.
+These should all align with the default values that `puppet` uses (for non-root users).

+You can find the specific paths in the `dev/puppetserver.conf` file.

 In another shell, you can run the agent: